AdityaBavadekar/Messenger/PrivacyPolicy.md

 In order to help ensure a secure and safe player experience, we are continuously developing and implementing administrative, technical and physical security measures to protect your data from unauthorized access or against loss, misuse or alteration.

-### Protect Messenger, our users and the public
+### Protect Wave Messenger, our users and the public

 We use information to help improve the safety and reliability of our service.
-This includes detecting, preventing and responding to fraud, abuse, security risks, and technical issues that could harm Messenger, our users or the public.
+This includes detecting, preventing and responding to fraud, abuse, security risks, and technical issues that could harm Wave Messenger, our users or the public.
 This also includes identification of spam or dummy accounts.

 ### Managing, reviewing, and updating your information